Writing the Diverse Perspectives Essay

 Purpose: To show the committee that you can hear, understand, and respond with empathy to people you disagree with

-Harvard University
+Sample Diverse Perspectives Prompt: Harvard University

 Describe a time when you strongly disagreed with someone about an idea or issue.
 How did you communicate or engage with this person?
 What did you learn from this experience?
 (150 words)

-In a world filled with echo chambers, this prompt is a chance to show an admissions committee that you can engage respectfully and productively with people who have different views—the kind of dialogue that is at the heart of a liberal arts education.
+In a world filled with echo chambers, this essay is a chance to show an admissions committee that you can engage respectfully and productively with people who have different views—the kind of dialogue that is at the heart of a liberal arts education.

 To write an effective Diverse Perspectives essay, at the minimum you need to: